Land Rover Wolf: Versions

 Waterproofed versions have a snorkel that allows the vehicle to wade through water up to windscreen level.

-Winterised versions are fitted with an engine fluids heater to pre-warm the engine, a heated windscreen and heaters in the rear cabin.
+Winterised versions are fitted with an engine fluids heater to pre-warm the engine, a heated windscreen, and heaters in the rear cabin.

 The Royal Marines operate the waterproofed version for amphibious assaults.
 Fitted with a 'periscope' snorkel, waterproofed electrical systems and instruments, and prepared with grease and graphite lubricant on practically every moving part, these versions can run with the entire vehicle submerged if needed.
 The tailgate is held open by struts to allow water into the vehicle to prevent it floating away, and to allow water to rapidly drain after reaching the shore.
-In training exercises the vehicles are operated in depths so that the driver's head and shoulders are clear of the water.
+In training exercises, the vehicles are operated in depths so that the driver's head and shoulders are clear of the water.

-Alongside the HS/Wolf programme the MOD ran a design project for a new battlefield ambulance vehicle, known as Project Pulse.
-This was also won by Land Rover with a version of the ultra-long wheelbase Defender 130.
-Whilst not officially a 'Wolf' the 130 ambulances (with bodies by Marshall Aerospace) used the same chassis and transmission upgrades, identical drivetrains and the same Defender-based front bodywork.
+Alongside the HS / Wolf programme, the MoD ran a design project for a new battlefield ambulance vehicle, known as Project Pulse.
+This was also won by Land Rover, with a version of the ultra-long wheelbase Defender 130.
+Whilst not officially a 'Wolf', the 130 ambulances (with bodies by Marshall Aerospace) used the same chassis and transmission upgrades, identical drivetrains, and the same Defender-based front bodywork.

 Weapons Mount Installation Kit

-A variant of TUM is the Weapons Mount Installation Kit (WMIK, pronounced ‘Wimik’) for use as reconnaissance and close fire support vehicles.
-WMIKs are manufactured jointly by Land Rover and Ricardo Vehicle Engineering and feature a strengthened chassis and are stripped down, fitted with roll cages and weapon mounts.
+A variant of TUM is the Weapons Mount Installation Kit (WMIK, pronounced 'Wimik') for use as reconnaissance and close fire support vehicles.
+WMIKs are manufactured jointly by Land Rover and Ricardo plc, and feature a strengthened chassis and are stripped down, fitted with roll cages and weapon mounts.
 Initial development started in 1997 as a rapid deployment vehicle concept.
 Some models were initially used in Sierra Leone in Operation Palliser.
 The first production vehicles were made in 2002 as prototypes to demonstrate to potential clients.

-Typically, the vehicle will carry one 12.7 mm Heavy Machine Gun, 7.62 mm General Purpose Machine Gun (GPMG) or on occasion the MILAN ATGM, on the rear ring-mount, with an additional pintle-mounted GPMG on the front passenger side.
-According to Ricardo, it can be modified to install a GIAT 20mm cannon.
+Typically, the vehicle will carry one 12.7 mm Heavy Machine Gun (HMG) or 7.62 mm General Purpose Machine Gun (GPMG) (or, on occasion, the MILAN ATGM while it was still in service) on the rear ring-mount, with an additional pintle-mounted GPMG on the front passenger side.
+According to Ricardo, it can be modified to install a GIAT 20 mm cannon.